iakujobi/Python-Games/Games/readMe.md

 Similar to guess the number (CPU).

 - Difference is that the user comes up with a random number and the computer guesses the number

+# Rock-Paper-Scissors

+This game allows you to practice how to use a library and write functions You know the game already, right :eyes:

+- But in case you don't know the rules, the rules are:
+  - Rock beats Scissors, Scissors beats Paper, and Paper beats Rock